eloquence/freeyourstuff.cc/extension/README.md

 ## Dependencies

+- We use jQuery for, well, everything.
-- We use the DataTables library for table display.
-Because image paths are hardcoded in the CSS, we have to rebuild the library in case of a new release.
+- We use the DataTables library for table display, and Bootstrap for theming.

 ## Message passing